muximus3/OneAPI/README.md

 tool = OneAPITool.from_config_file("your_config_file.json")

 # There are three acceptable types of inputs.
-conversations_sharegpt_style = [{"from": "human", "value": "hello"}, {"from": "assistant", "value": "Hello, how can i assistant you today?"}, {"from": "human", "value": "I want to know the weather of tomorrow"}] conversations_openai_style = [{"role": "user", "content": "hello"}, {"role": "assistant", "content": "Hello, how can i assistant you today?"}, {"role": "user", "content": "I want to know the weather of tomorrow"}] conversation_with_system_msg = [{"role": "system", "content": "Now you are a weather forecast assistant."},{"role": "user", "content": "hello"}, {"role": "assistant", "content": "Hello, how can i assistant you today?"}, {"role": "user", "content": "I want to know the weather of tomorrow"}] string_message = "Hello AI!"
+conversations_openai_style = [{"role": "user", "content": "hello"}, {"role": "assistant", "content": "Hello, how can i assistant you today?"}, {"role": "user", "content": "I want to know the weather of tomorrow"}] conversation_with_system_msg = [{"role": "system", "content": "Now you are a weather forecast assistant."},{"role": "user", "content": "hello"}, {"role": "assistant", "content": "Hello, how can i assistant you today?"}, {"role": "user", "content": "I want to know the weather of tomorrow"}] string_message = "Hello AI!"